Evenki orthography

-Evenki orthgraphy is the orthography of the Evenki language.
+Evenki orthography is the orthography of the Evenki language.

 Multiple alphabets based on three different scripts have been and are currently being used, depending on the region.
 In Russia, a Cyrillic-based alphabet enjoys official status, while in China two scripts are used: Latin script (multiple versions) and the Mongolian script (experimentally).

 Preliterate period

 Before the 20th century, the Evenki language had no orthography of its own.
 Material regarding the language was recorded in the 18th and 19th centuries repeatedly by various investigators, who used various orthographical systems in their writings.

 The first Evenki texts were published in 1705 in a second edition of a book by Nicolaes Witsen "Noord en Oost Tartarye," which contains a translation of a prayer into Evenki, written in the Latin alphabet.
 Earlier, Evenki words were documented by Philip Johan von Strahlenberg, Peter Simon Pallas, Daniel Gottlieb Messerschmidt and other investigators.
 For their notes they used both the Latin alphabet and various Cyrillic alphabets.
 In 1865 the first scientific grammar of the Evenki language, written by Matthias Castrén, was published.

 The first attempts to create an Evenki orthography were made by missionaries of the Bible Society in Russia.
 In 1818 they translated excerpts of the New Testament.
 The Cyrillic alphabet was used in the translations, which were never published after all.
 Some publications claim that "Тунгусский букварь" (in English, "Tungus language children's primer (or ABC-book), written 1858), as well as the dictionary and translation of the Gospel of Matthew that followed it, were in the Evenki language.
 However, in reality, these books were written in the Ola dialect of the Even language.